Testing for Birth Defects

-A NEW STANDARD: The American College of Obstetrics & Gynecology has recommended that all women regardless of their age or risk be offered screening for Down Syndrome and chromosomal abnormalities.
+A NEW STANDARD: The American College of Obstetrics & Gynecology has recommended that all women regardless of their age or risk be offered to screen for Down Syndrome and chromosomal abnormalities.
 There are now ways to offer screening and diagnostic testing earlier and more accurately.
-One major advantage of earlier testing is that in the event a serious abnormality is found, there is an opportunity for earlier and safer personal choices depending on private beliefs of the parents.
-You must choose between first trimester screening, second trimester screening or no screening.
+One major advantage of earlier testing is that in the event a serious abnormality is found, there is an opportunity for earlier and safer personal choices depending on the private beliefs of the parents.
+You must choose between first-trimester screening, second-trimester screening, or no screening.

 FIRST TRIMESTER RISK TESTING:

-COSTS: Unfortunately, first trimester risk assessment in low risk patients may not be covered by your insurance.
-If your insurance company does not pay for this screening, your out-of-pocket cost (or cost-share) can be very high and should be known to you before you agree testing.
+COSTS: Unfortunately, first-trimester risk assessment in low-risk patients may not be covered by your insurance.
+If your insurance company does not pay for this screening, your out-of-pocket cost (or cost-share) can be very high and should be known to you before you agree to test.
 Please be advised that not all insurance carriers cover the costs of Down Syndrome screening.
 It is a patient’s responsibility to check with their insurance carrier to ensure that the cost of the testing is covered.
 If your insurance company does not cover these tests, you will be responsible for payment should you pursue testing.
-Your insurance company will be billed separately for blood testing and for ultrasound.
+Your insurance company will be billed separately for blood testing and for an ultrasound.
 Patients should confirm that blood testing and ultrasound (when necessary) are covered with their insurance carrier.

 DO I NEED TO HAVE THESE TESTS?
 Screening and diagnostic tests are optional for you.
 No one has to have either a screening or a diagnostic test.
-If you decline testing and a condition is present you will have to live with the consequences.
-It is remarkable that some couples are confortable with this and some couples are terrorized by it.
+If you decline to test and a condition is present you will have to live with the consequences.
+It is remarkable that some couples are comfortable with this and some couples are terrorized by it.
 It is intensely personal.
 You MUST participate in the decision and be able to own the consequences.